Jewish Life and Learning

 JLL Shiluv

-In Year 11, a very important part of our informal Education Program is the Year 11 Conference which aims to expose the students to a variety of diverse and interesting speakers from throughout Australia and overseas on topics ranging from Performing Arts to Middle East Politics.
+In Year 11, a very important part of our inform co-curricular Education Program is the Year 11 Conference which aims to expose the students to a variety of diverse and interesting speakers from throughout Australia and overseas on topics ranging from Performing Arts to Middle East Politics.
 This will enable them to begin evaluating and focusing on their Jewish identity and future roles within the Jewish and broader Australian Community once they leave school.

 Year 11 students have the opportunity to participate in the Roslyn Smorgon Outreach program.
 This program involves our students meeting with their peers from a wide variety of schools across Melbourne, in order to talk about Judaism, Israel and their lives as young Australian Jews.
 In addition, these students may volunteer to participate in an interfaith program called Building Bridges.
 This is a structured program designed for Jewish, Christian and Muslim high school students.